Corruption Eradication Commission: Background

 Anti-corruption efforts began in Indonesia in the 1950s.
 Following strong criticism of corruption at the beginning of the New Order regime in the late 1960s a Commission of Four was appointed by president Suharto in 1970.
 The report of the commission noted that corruption was "rampant" but none of the cases it said were in need of urgent action were followed up on.

-Laws were only passed in 1999 giving the Police and prosecution service the authority to investigate corruption cases.
+Laws were only passed in 1999 giving the Indonesian National Police and Attorney General of Indonesia the authority to investigate corruption cases.

 Establishment

 The KPK was created in 2003 during the Megawati presidency due to high corruption in the Post-Suharto era.
 Law No.30/2002 on the Corruption Eradication Commission was passed in 2002, providing a legal basis for the establishment of the KPK.
 Since then, the commission has engaged in significant work, revealing and prosecuting cases of corruption in crucial government bodies reaching as high as the Supreme Court.

-The agency is being headed by Nawawi Pomolango ad interim.